Genetic counseling: Training

 The first training program in Israel started in 1997.
 There are currently three programs that offer a master's degree in genetic counseling, training 20 students per year.
 The first training program in Saudi Arabia was a graduate diploma in 2005 with a master's degree being available as of 2015.
-There are two training programs available in Saudi Arabia with approximately 10 trained genetic counselors graduating per year.
+There are two training programs in Saudi Arabia with approximately 10 genetic counselors graduating per year.

-Master's level training programs were instituted in Qatar in 2018, Turkiye in 2020, the UAE in 2024, and one is planned to begin in Oman in 2025.
+Master's level training programs were instituted in Qatar in 2018, Turkiye in 2020, the UAE in 2024, and one is in the advanced planning stages at Sultan Qaboos University in Oman.

 Credentialing/certification/licensure

 The Israeli Ministry of Health offers licensure to genetic counselors in Israel following an exam written one year after their post-graduate work and 85-case logbook.
 Recertification is not required as licensure is permanent after the exam.
-Licensure is also offered through the Saudi Commission for Health Specialties (SCFHS) following a panel interview, testing, or oral exam by a medical board; recertification in this country is under review at this time, but all counselors practicing in Saudi Arabia are expected to obtain a license from the SCHS.
+Licensure is also offered through the Saudi Commission for Health Specialties (SCHS) following a panel interview, testing, or oral exam by a medical board; recertification in this country is under review at this time, but all counselors practicing in Saudi Arabia are expected to obtain a license from the SCHS.